Cech concedes twice on Chelsea return in win over Tottenham | Goal.com

 Petr Cech’s return to playing action with Chelsea did not work out as he would have hoped as he conceded two goals in a 3-2 win over Tottenham in Premier League 2 action.

-The Blues great retired from the professional ranks in 2019, following a couple of seasons at Arsenal, but returned to the Chelsea coaching staff later that year.
+The Blues great retired from the professional ranks in 2019, following four seasons at Arsenal, but returned to the Chelsea coaching staff later that year.

 In October of this year, his name surprisingly figured in Chelsea’s 25-man Premier League squad, with the club confirming he was included as emergency cover.